alx2009/K197Display/README.md

 Porting:
 -------
 I am not planning to port this SW to other micros.
-If you want to use an older AVR you should consider Technogeeky implementaion instead of mine: https://github.com/technogeeky/keithley-197.
+If you want to use an older AVR you should consider Technogeeky implementation instead of mine: https://github.com/technogeeky/keithley-197.

-For other architectures, you are welcomed to clone this repository and do the porting, albeit in honesty I think it may be easier to rewrite from scratch.
+For other architectures, you are welcomed to clone this repository and do the porting.

 Useful References:
 ------------------